-Synthetic marijuana is sold in small packages and are leaves or herbs which are sprayed or coated with chemical that produce similar effects to marijuana.
-These packages are sold in stores around Australia and are often brightly coloured and labeled as potpourri or herbal incense.
-Although synthetic marijuana produces a lot of the same feelings as regular marijuana, there are also additional negative side effects that accompany the synthetic drug:
+Synthetic marijuana is sold in small packages and is leaves or herbs sprayed or coated with chemicals that produce similar effects to marijuana.
+These packages are sold in stores around Australia and are often brightly coloured and labelled as potpourri or herbal incense.
+Although synthetic marijuana may produce many of the same feelings as regular marijuana, there are also additional negative side effects that accompany the synthetic drug:

 People with mental health conditions or a family history of these conditions should avoid using synthetic cannabis.
 The drug can intensify the symptoms of anxiety and paranoia (adf.org.au).

-2. Increased energy: All the things you could not find time for or could not find the energy to complete will suddenly become easy tasks you can achieve daily.
+2. Increased energy: All the things you could not find time for or could not find the energy to complete might suddenly become more effortless.

-3. Need less sleep: Not feeling tired all the time and needing generous amounts of sleep, will improve the quality of your day and give you extra hours you used to use for sleep.
+3. Need less sleep: Not feeling tired all the time and needing generous amounts of sleep will improve the quality of your day and give you extra hours in the day that you used to use for sleep..

-4. Confidence: Without the need to hide your addiction from your friends, you will not need to constantly be worried or paranoid that they will find out.
+4. Confidence: Without the need to hide your addiction from your friends, you’ll not need to be constantly worried or paranoid that they will find out.

-5. Less anxiety: Marijuana use increases paranoia and anxiety, therefore without the use of the drug, your anxiety levels on a day to day basis will decrease dramatically.
+5. Less anxiety: Marijuana use may increase paranoia and anxiety.
+Therefore, your anxiety levels on a day-to-day basis may decrease dramatically without using the drug.

-6. Happiness: You can find real happiness that is not just the result of a drug you are using.
+6. Happiness: You might find real happiness, not just the result of a drug you are using.

 If you or a loved one are struggling with addiction, let Seahaven guide you to a place of safety and recovery.
 Our rehab retreat is a sanctuary from the turmoil of living with alcohol or other drug addiction.